Zionism: Defeating the Slave Mentality

 That may be true, but that is an insufficient lesson for the rivers of blood and the seas of tears that make up Jewish history.
 Since before the prophet Nachum, and down to the present day, the Jews have been afflicted with a terrible disease.
 They have been in chains.
 Not physical chains, although that too has happened.
 No. Physical chains, once removed, leave welts that heal over time, and eventually even the scars fade.
 Mental chains cannot simply be unlocked.
 They are entrenched and refuse to budge.
 For the better part of three millennia the Jews have shackled with such chains.
 The chains of slavery and oppression have forever bound the Jews, at times with an unbearably tight manacle, at times with a light touch, but always insidious and evil.
 The Jews, unfortunately, have been imbued with a slave mentality that is destructive beyond description.
 How eager is the slave for scraps?!
 How delighted is the slave, how liberated and free does he feel, when the chains that bind him are loosened ever so slightly?!
 Paradoxically, how ecstatic is he when his cruel master receives a drubbing, not realizing that the man giving his cruel master the drubbing is positioning himself to be the new cruel master?!

 No!
 We must not be content with scraps.
 We must not delude ourselves into thinking that the problem is that we have the wrong master, that all would be made right if we get ourselves enslaved by a benevolent master.
 We must break the chains from around wrists, and smash them into little pieces, vowing never to return to servitude.
 We are free people.
-We would rather die on our feet and live on our knees.
+We would rather die on our feet than live on our knees.
 The Jews, by the grace of God, will fight off their oppressors, and defend their homeland of Zion, with their own mighty armies, armies of fearsome power and unimaginable destructive ability.
 We vow that never again will we require foreign enemies too come to our rescue.
 Never again will countenance a situation (as described above regarding the book of Nachum) where an enemy will unleash its fury on Israel, and Israel’s only recourse will be to then depend on some foreign power to avenge Israel by striking at that enemy, an event that will grant Israel some slight morsels of vengeful pride and satisfaction.
 Never again will the Jews be slaves.